 8. Foster Reflectiveness

 Reflectiveness is a mental skill that many people are short on these days and exciting trips can be the perfect cure.
-Adventures give you pleasant memories which are easy to recall when we feel like reminiscing.
+Adventures give you pleasant memories that are easy to recall when we feel like reminiscing.
 Since the majority of us are so busy that life tends to just fly by without focusing, these trips and memories allow for images and experiences to marinate in our minds.

 There is a real meaning attached to it so we can relive them anytime and learn from them.